bloombloombloom/Bloom/src/DebugServer/Gdb/README.md

      */
     std::uint32_t address = 0;

-    explicit SetBreakpoint(const std::vector<unsigned char>& rawPacket): CommandPacket(rawPacket) {
+    explicit SetBreakpoint(const std::vector<unsigned char>& rawPacket);
-        this->init();
-    };

     void handle(DebugSession& debugSession, TargetControllerConsole& targetControllerConsole) override;

-private:
-    void init();
 };
 ```

 The `SetBreakpoint` class consists of two public fields; The `address` (at which the breakpoint is to be set).
 And the
 `type` (of breakpoint to set).
-These two fields are initialised from the raw command packet, during object construction.
+During object construction, these two fields are initialised from the raw command packet
+(received by the GDB client).

 #### Command handling

 Upon receiving a command packet from the GDB client, the command must be handled and the appropriate response delivered.
 Each command packet class implements a `handle()` member function.
 This function is called upon receipt of the command
 and is expected to handle the command and deliver any necessary response to the client.
+Two parameters are passed to the
+`handle()` member function - a reference to the active `DebugSession` object, and a reference to a
+`TargetControllerConsole` object.
+The `DebugSession` object provides access to the current connection with the GDB
+client, as well as other debug session specific information.
+The `TargetControllerConsole` object provides an interface
+to the `TargetController`, for any GDB commands that need to interface with the connected target.

 Handling the `SetBreakpoint` command packet: